-Medica covers only a limited selection of durable medical equipment and certain related supplies, and hearing aids that meet the criteria established by Medica.
+Medica covers only a limited selection of durable medical equipment and certain supplies that meet the criteria established by Medica.
 Some items ordered by your physician, even if medically necessary, may not be covered.
-The list of eligible durable medical equipment and certain related supplies is periodically reviewed and modified by Medica.
-To request a list of Medica's eligible durable medical equipment and certain related supplies, call Member Services at the number on the back of your Medica ID card.
+The list of eligible durable medical equipment and certain supplies is periodically reviewed and modified by Medica.
+To request a list of Medica's eligible durable medical equipment and certain supplies, call Member Services at the number on the back of your Medica ID card.